jharini/booknotes/system-design/system-design-interview/chapter22/README.md

  * Consumers can be scaled by assigning them to consumer groups and increasing the number of consumers.
  * For this to work, we also need to ensure there are enough partitions created preemptively
  * Also, consumer rebalancing can take a while when there are thousands of consumers so it is recommended to do it off peak hours
- * We could also consider partitioning the topic by geography, eg `topic_na`, `topic_eu`, etc.
+ * We could also consider partitioning the topic by geography, eg `topic_na`, `topic_eu`, etc. Pros: slicing data to differetn topics can help increase the system throughput.
+With fewer consumers for a single topic, the time to rebalance consumer groups is reduce.
+Cons: it introduces extra complexity and increases maintenance costs.
+ *  For Hashing key, ad_id can be used so all events of same ad_id is stored on same partition.
+In this case, an aggregation service can subscribe to all events of the same ad_id from one single partition.
+If the number of partitions changes, events of the same ad_id might be mapped to a different partition.
+Therefore, its recommeded to pre-allocate enough partitions in advance, to avoid dynamically increasing the number of partitions in production.
 ![scale-consumers](images/scale-consumers.png)

 How do we scale the aggregation service:
 ![aggregation-service-scaling](images/aggregation-service-scaling.png)
  * The map-reduce nodes can easily be scaled by adding more nodes
  * The throughput of the aggregation service can be scaled by by utilising multi-threading
- * Alternatively, we can leverage resource providers such as Apache YARN to utilize multi-processing
+ * Alternatively, we can leverage resource providers such as Apache Hadoop YARN to utilize multi-processing
  * Option 1 is easier, but option 2 is more widely used in practice as it's more scalable
  * Here's the multi-threading example:
 ![multi-threading-example](images/multi-threading-example.png)

 How do we scale the database:
- * If we use Cassandra, it natively supports horizontal scaling utilizing consistent hashing
+ * If we use Cassandra, it natively supports horizontal scaling in a way similar to consistent hashing.
+Data is evenly distributed to every node with a proper replication factor.
+Each node saves its own part of the ring based on hashed value and also saves copies from other virtual nodes.
  * If a new node is added to the cluster, data automatically gets rebalanced across all (virtual) nodes
  * With this approach, no manual (re)sharding is required
 ![cassandra-scalability](images/cassandra-scalability.png)

-Another scalability issue to consider is the hotspot issue - what if an ad is more popular and gets more attention than others?
+Another scalability issue to consider is the hotspot (a shard or service that receives much more data than the others and possibly causing server overload) issue - what if an ad is more popular and gets more attention than others?
 ![hotspot-issue](images/hotspot-issue.png)
  * In the above example, aggregation service nodes can apply for extra resources via the resource manager
  * The resource manager allocates more resources, so the original node isn't overloaded